xuerchen/hello/README.md

 ## Tips for using Viash

-[Viash](https://viash.io/) is a tool designed to turn R and Python scripts into Dockerized components.
-It can be executed from the command line and integrated into a workflow system like [Nextflow](https://www.nextflow.io/).
-We used Viash in the [NeurIPS 2021 competition for multimodal single-cell data integration](https://eval.ai/web/challenges/challenge-page/1111/overview).
+We wrote our codes and integrated our models into a newfound mysterious piece of software called **Viash** since it is the official environment in the [NeurIPS 2021 competition for multimodal single-cell data integration](https://eval.ai/web/challenges/challenge-page/1111/overview).
+It was a fun but bumpy road.
+This short article summarizes what we found and hopefully it could be useful for your use cases.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+From the competition's [intro](https://openproblems.bio/neurips_docs/submission/quickstart/), we learned that _"[Viash](https://viash.io/) is a tool designed to turn R and Python scripts into Dockerized components.
+It can be executed from the command line and integrated into a workflow system like [Nextflow](https://www.nextflow.io/)."_

 ### Markdown